International Poetry Festival of Medellín: Background and history

-Medellín has a reputation for violence, and from its beginning the festival has attempted to offer an alternative.
+Recognition and awards

 In 2006 the festival was one of the recipients of the Right Livelihood Award.
 The citation for the award explained that it was given "…for showing how creativity, beauty, free expression and community can flourish amongst and overcome even deeply entrenched fear and violence."

 The festival has also won a Spanish literary award for its contribution to peace among other things.